-10. Check Out the Most Common Forced Perspective Poses
+11. Check Out Forced Perspective Poses for Inspiration

-If you don’t know where to start, you can always find creative photography ideas online.
+If you don’t know where to start, you can find creative photography ideas online.

-People who appear like dwarves or giants, and even small toys that appear large and realistic.
+Popular images include people who appear like gnomes or giants.
+Even small toys can appear large and realistic.

 Take your time to look at different pictures, and pick out which ones you like.
-You can use them as a reference for your forced perspective photo project.
+You can use them as a reference for your project.

 10. Plan Each Scene Before the Shoot for a Convincing Illusion

-Every visual element in your frame has to work together to make your forced perspective shots convincing.
-So before you go out and take pictures, figure out how to execute every single shot you want to create.
+Every visual element in your frame has to work together.
+Harmony is the key to a convincing forced perspective shot.
+So before you go out and take pictures, figure out how to execute every single scene you want to create.

 Look at some of your reference photos and scout for the best places to do them.
-If one of your forced perspective ideas involves a bench, choose a location with plenty of them like theme parks.
+If one of your forced perspective ideas involves a bench, choose a location with plenty of them, like a park.

 You should also list down the necessary props you need for your project.
-If you can’t find the right area or accessories, consider tweaking your forced perspective photos concept.
+If you can’t find the right area or object, consider tweaking your concept.

 And you need to think of how to set up your photos.
 You’ll need to know where to place your camera, and where to position your subjects.

 Before doing the real shoot, take some test shots at home to help you visualize your idea better.

 You can use just about any lens to create perspective distortion.
 Your most ideal option would be a zoom lens.